facebookresearch/FAMBench/README.md

 We are very specific about how these benchmarks must be run and optimized in order to maintain our goal: ** improvements to these benchmarks connect directly to improvements in important internal workloads **.
 Where our methodology may seem arbitrary or cumbersome, it is in service of maintaining the connection to the source.

 ### Ownership, Versions & Updates
 Each Benchmark (`Model + Implementation + Mode + Config`) is connected with an actual owner of an actual workload who endorsed the benchmark.
 The owner is the arbiter of changes, updates, and methodology for the benchmark.
 It is exceptionally frustrating to see benchmarks change while you are working on them.
-It sucks, and we version our benchmarks to help with book keeping.
+It sucks, and we version our benchmarks to help with bookkeeping.
 Ultimately, our goal here is to reflect the current state of what people care about - unfortunately this means (sometimes too frequently) bumping versions to ensure we are offering the best proxy to the world.

 ### Convergence and Accuracy
-The gold standard in understand the system works is measuring convergence and accuracy of the model in the end-to-end context.
+The gold standard in understanding how the system works is measuring convergence and accuracy of the model in the end-to-end context.
 Unfortunately, as shown by MLPerf, this is exceptionally costly, burdensome and slow.
 We do not place an emphasis on convergence and accuracy for the following reasons:
 - We don't allow significant changes to model code (see "Improving the Benchmark Score"), so we don't expect people to be breaking convergence
 - We limit the data types and precisions to ones we understand and are known to be viable
 - We (will) offer the ability to verify correctness (possibly through real data or through statistical analysis on synthetic data)